 There are two types of purchase agreements:

-By way of a Share Purchase Agreement, the seller transfers the shares of the entity in the name of the buyer.
+By way of a Share Purchase Agreement, the seller transfers the shares of the entity into the name of the buyer.
 Hence, the buyer owns the assets and liabilities that were previously owned by the selling entity.
-This type of transaction is also known as “Stock Sale.”
+This type of transaction is also known as a “Stock Sale.”

 In an Asset Purchase Agreement, the individual assets are transferred from the seller to the buyer, rather than the entire company.
 The seller remains the owner of the entity and the buyer merges the assets into his existing company or forms a new company with those assets.

-In this section, both the buyer and seller need to state true facts that are referred to as “representations” and then “warrant” that the statements are true.
-Also referred to as “Reps and Warranties,” they are one of the most important and longest parts of the agreement and hence, are negotiated very extensively.
+In this section, both the buyer and seller need to state facts that are referred to as “representations” and then “warrant” that the statements are true.
+Also referred to as “Reps and Warranties,” this is one of the most important and longest parts of the agreement and is negotiated very extensively.

-The goal of the buyer is to get comprehensive representations and warranties as they provide a valuable source of information on what the buyer is paying money for while on the other hand, the seller’s objective is to limit the reps and warranties for the same.
+The goal of the buyer is to get comprehensive representations and warranties, as they provide a valuable source of information on what the buyer is paying money for.
+On the other hand, the seller’s objective is to limit the reps and warranties.

-A typical warranty will be that the seller is in compliance with government regulations, Worker’s Compensation Act, intellectual property laws, the seller has the legal authority to sign the agreement, etc.
+A typical warranty will be that the seller is in compliance with government regulations, the Worker’s Compensation Act, intellectual property laws, and has the legal authority to sign the agreement, etc.

 The seller, however, can limit its reps and warranties by adopting the following: